-This is an article about a route in Central Catalonia.
+This is an article about a what to do in Central Catalonia and a route in this central part of its territory.
 Here you will find our proposal for an itinerary from Vic, one of the capitals of Central Catalonia, to some small towns (Tavertet, Rupit and Sant Romà de Sau) in Osona and La Selva regions, in between Collsacabra Mountains and Les Guilleries Natural Park.
 Along this route we will visit a city, two cute villages with historical heritage, we will find a nice natural spot and we will discover a singular culture and very strong identity.

 How to start the route